miosync-masa/bayesian-event-detector/README.md

 | **Change-point detection** | Broad regime shifts or statistical changes<br>(mean/variance/trend) | Change-point indices<br>(segment boundaries) | Regime segmentation, volatility regime, drift | Misses small, rapid events; only coarse boundaries | Used for regime annotation |
 | **Outlier detection**    | Rare, extreme values<br>(anomalies, noise, errors) | Outlier indices/flags  | Data cleaning, anomaly detection | Not always meaningful<br>for structure; may mix noise & real jumps | Used for data QC<br>(not structural) |

+> **Tip:**
+> - Jump-events = Local, structural "pulses" that drive system evolution.
+> - Change-points = Big regime shifts (segments, plateaus).
+> - Outliers = Rare anomalies, usually noise or data error.
+>
+> *Lambda³ makes jump-events the main unit of analysis: they are not “noise”—they ARE the change.*

 ---

 ## Welcome to the new standard.